• Home

 Origin: Japan

-The Honda CB500X will appeal to riders wanting to explore the occasional backroad while enjoying all the advantages of a street bike.
-Now in its 11th year (2023), the bike has evolved from a mostly pavement machine to one better equipped for exploring dirt and gravel roads.
+The Honda NX500 will appeal to riders wanting to explore the occasional back road while enjoying all the advantages of a street bike.
+Were it still the CBX, 2025 would be its 13th year in Honda’s lineup.
+Over that time, the bike has evolved from a mostly pavement machine to one better equipped for exploring dirt and gravel roads.
 Early models were essentially street bikes with a touch of adventure styling.
-As the adventure craze blossomed, Honda filled a gap in their lineup by swapping the X’s 17-inch front rim for a 19-incher to improve offroad handling.
-Longer travel suspension and mild ADV tires have also been fitted.
-Today’s CB500X is a perfectly capable multi-surface machine, though it does have limits.
+As the adventure craze blossomed, Honda filled a gap in their lineup by swapping the CBX’s 17-inch front rim for a 19-incher to improve off-road handling.
+Longer travel suspension and mild ADV tires were also fitted.
+Today’s NX500 is a perfectly capable multi-surface machine, though it does have limits.

 Dirt roads are the Sirens of overland travel.
 Disappearing into the forest, around a hill, or up a canyon, they lure us to discover their secrets.
-On a CB500X, a rider with some basic skills will feel confident in following them, especially with a set of more aggressive tires.
+On an NX500, a rider with some basic skills will feel confident in following them, especially after fitting a more aggressive set of tires.
 Keep in mind, however, that there is no protection for the bike’s swoopy chromed headers or oil filter, and only 7.1 inches separates the CB’s soft underbelly from the ground.
 As a pavement bike, the 500 makes a good commuter and traveler.
-Honda offers panniers and a rear carrier for getting out and about or just going shopping.
+You can do a lot of exploring with 4.7 gallons of gas onboard.

 Specifications